ToolWeb Logo

 • Verify by round-tripping: Encode then decode a value to confirm you get the original back before relying on it in production.

-Supported Formats and Features
+What Formats and Features Are Fully Supported?

-This Base64 Encoder is built to handle real-world text in any language.
+Direct Answer: This Base64 Encoder is built to handle real-world text in any language.
 It reads input as UTF-8, so it accurately encodes accented European characters, Cyrillic, Chinese, Japanese, Korean, Arabic, and emoji without corrupting them into question marks or garbled symbols.

 The tool produces standard Base64 using the canonical alphabet, which makes its output interoperable with decoders in Python, JavaScript, Java, PHP, Go, and command-line tools alike.
 On the decode side, it accepts properly padded standard Base64 and returns the original text instantly.